 - Around the World in Eighty Days by Jules Verne.
 Another book I chose for its length, to match the time I expected to be in my race.
 The first time I read it, of course, was as a child.
 This book, with others like Journey to the Center of the Earth, and The Twenty-One Balloons by William Pene du Bois, were stories that sparked my imagination and for which I am truly grateful.
 In this rollicking tale, Fogg, the wealthy protagonist, makes a bold claim that, due to technological accomplishments in world transportation, it is possible for a man to travel around the globe in only 80 days.
 His friends at the club call BS, and to prove it, he begins immediately.
 There are racist bits, due to being written when that was ok, but it’s still a good story.

 - The Fellowship of the Rings, The Two Towers, The Return of the King by J.R.R.
 Tolkien.
 Probably my fourth or fifth time reading this book, but it’s been about 8 years so I was due.
 I’ve searched for an actual unabridged reading of the full collection on audible.com, and until this year could only find radio plays.
 Which….fine…but I wanted the book.
 When I finally found it, I bought it and read it immediately.
 I own the extended editions of the movie on DVD with the exhaustive appendices, and watch them approximately once a year.
 But there is nothing like the fabulous book with all its detail.
 I am grateful to Peter Jackson for reflecting the timeline more clearly (since there are three overlapping journeys), and helping to flesh out the love stories that I never grasped in all the times I read the book before seeing the movie.
-The love story between Arwen and Aragorn went right over my head, and likewise the more obvious love story of Eowyn who falls for Aragorn while he tries to gently dissuade her.
+In this case the movies helped me follow the book better.
+The love story between Arwen and Aragorn went right over my head when I read the book, and likewise the more obvious love story of Eowyn who falls for Aragorn while he tries to gently dissuade her.
 Even Faramir falling for Eowyn at the end I had not picked up on before the movies.
 I thought the book was about war and I’m not good at noticing subtlety in words or pictures.
 It was fun to be reminded of how truly remarkable Hobbits are.
 I think the best human beings would be those who emulate Hobbits: take satisfaction in simple pleasures, hard work, storytelling and good food and drink, but not hesitate to be brave and to battle and to give your life to the cause if the cause is right, such as supporting your friend who has to make a dangerous journey.
 And then, as soon as possible, get right back to the simple life without wealth or power or even a concept of why those would be desired by some.